guardianproject/info/content/blog/2014-06-30-recent-news-on-orweb-flaws.md

 ---
 **August 2014: New browser development news here, including Orfox, our Firefox-based browser solution: <https://lists.mayfirst.org/pipermail/guardian-dev/2014-August/003717.html>**

-&nbsp;

 On Saturday, a new post was relased by Xordern entitled [IP Leakage of Mobile Tor Browsers](http://xordern.net/ip-leakage-of-mobile-tor-browsers.html).
 As the title says, the post documents flaws in mobile browser apps, such as [Orweb](/apps/orweb) and [Onion Browser](https://mike.tig.as/onionbrowser/), both which automatically route communication traffic over Tor.
-While we appreciate the care the author has taken, he does make the mistake of using the term &#8220;security&#8221; to lump together the need for total anonymity up with the needs of anti-censorship, anti-surveillance, circumvention and local device privacy.
+While we appreciate the care the author has taken, he does make the mistake of using the term “security” to lump together the need for total anonymity up with the needs of anti-censorship, anti-surveillance, circumvention and local device privacy.
 We do understand the seriousness of this bug, but at the same time, it is not an issue encountered regularly in the wild.

 Here are thoughts on the three specific issues covered: